jinjagit/calculator/README.md

 * warnings:
   * "faulty expression" when user attempts to evaluate an expression ending in an operator
   * "*n* * unclosed ')'" when user attempts to evaluate expression with *n* unclosed parentheses
-* all animations halt on user input, ensuring a responsive experience
+* all animations halt on user input, to avoid lag issues

 **Not yet implemented:**